-A cocktail may be toggled a “go-to” favorite in its detail view.
+A cocktail may be toggled as a “go-to” favorite in its detail view.

 Tweaking vs. New Version

-Self-created cocktails may be tweaked or a new version created, while cocktails created by other sources may only have a new version created, by tapping the ellipsis icon in the cocktail detail view.
+Self-created cocktails may be tweaked or a new version created.
+Cocktails created by other sources may only allow for a new version.
+Tap the ellipsis icon in the cocktail detail view.

 Self-created cocktails may always be shared with other users of Craft, The Cocktail App via AirDrop or Mail by tapping the share iconin the cocktail detail view.